-- accordance with FIA Test Procedure 03/03, a copy of which may be found in the Appendix to the Technical and Sporting Regulations. - 15.2.5 A team may submit a proposal to the FIA to add or to remove a material from this article.
+- accordance with FIA Test Procedure 03/03, a copy of which may be found in the Appendix to the Technical and Sporting Regulations. - A team may submit a proposal to the FIA to add or to remove a material from this article.
 The proposal should include mechanical characteristic, cost, and supply considerations.
-The proposal will be considered by the TAC after the teams have reviewed the proposal. - 15.2.6 Materials that are a direct equivalent to permitted materials may be added by presenting justification to the FIA, who may at its absolute discretion ask more information or tests to be carried out to support the claim. - Teams are required to make submissions of the materials that they will use on the car by the end of January of the year of the championship as part of their annual homologation submission.
-These shall be listed at the same level of detail as presented in Section according to the categories in Article 15.3.
-This information will be compiled, anonymised, and circulated to all teams. by the end of March of the same year.
+The proposal will be considered by the TAC after the teams have reviewed the proposal. - Materials that are a direct equivalent to permitted materials may be added by presenting justification to the FIA, who may at its absolute discretion ask more information or tests to be carried out to support the claim. - Teams are required to make submissions of the materials that they will use on the car as part of their annual homologation submission.
+These shall be listed according to the categories in Article 15.3.
+This information will be compiled, anonymised, and circulated to all teams.